Required Training Components

-- Interns supervise two to three practicum students over the course of the year.
-Practicum students are from TTU doctoral programs in Counseling & Clinical Psychology and from the MFT master's program.
+- Provision of supervision: Interns supervise two to three practicum students over the course of the year.
+Practicum students are primarily from the TTU doctoral programs in Counseling & Clinical Psychology.
+We also have practicum students from the MFT master's program these students are supervised by one of our MFT therapists.

-- Interns will participate in a number of assessment-focused training seminars at the beginning of the year.
-Interns will then choose an assessment supervisor to supervise completion of at least two formal assessments of SCC clients.
+- Assessment: Interns participate in a number of assessment-focused training seminars at the beginning of the year.
+At the end of orientation interns then choose an assessment supervisor to supervise completion of at least two formal personality assessments of SCC clients, or they may choose the yearlong ADHD rotation that requires 5 assessments and is supervised by a psychologist associated with Student Health Services.

-- Taking into account the interns' interests areas, interns co-facilitate a minimum of two therapy groups during the course of internship.
-Interns often choose to co-lead 4 or more groups during the year.
+- Group Therapy: Taking into account the interns' interests areas, interns co-facilitate two therapy groups during each semester for a total of 4 groups over the course of internship.
+Similarly, interns can choose two optional rotations per semester.

 - The Student Counseling Center is housed in the beautiful Student Wellness Center along with Student Health Services.
 Intern offices are similar to professional staff offices.
 Intern offices are equipped with digital videotaping capability and a Dell computer with on-line access.
 The new facility also houses a state of the art MindSpa with massage chair, Xbox for yoga and mindfulness activities, and heart rate variability software that allows students to monitor physiological signs of stress and learn how to relax physically as well as mentally.